databricks/notebook_gallery/README.md

-# Highlights of developing with Databricks Notebooks
+# Highlights of Developing with Databricks Notebooks

 This repo contains a sample Databricks Notebook with the latest developer experience updates, including: